ManmeetBains/2019-Team-206/proposal_submission_form.md

 #### Team Name: ET's NU Analytics Geeks

 #### Your team’s hackathon idea in TWO sentences:
-##### Air pollution has been linked to learning disorders, memory problems, and depression, in addition to respiratory issues; these are all problems affecting youth today.
+##### Air pollution has been linked to learning disorders, memory problems, and depression, in addition to respiratory issues, but there is insufficient data in San Diego County for finite air-quality monitoring.
-##### Creation of improved, cost-effective, real-time monitoring devices installed at smart educational centers will allow for dynamic geolocational modeling of indoor/outdoor air quality conditions.
+##### Creation of improved, cost-effective, real-time monitoring devices deployed at strategic locations will enable dynamic geolocational predictive analytics of indoor/outdoor air quality conditions for smart decision making.

 #### Dataset(s) your team might use for the project (Provide name and URL):
 - [EPA AirData Query https://aqs.epa.gov/api](https://aqs.epa.gov/api)